christopherchoe/AirBnB_clone_v2/README.md

+This is the second version of the AirBnB Clone that imitates a lodging rental site, to visit the previous version visit [AirBnB Clone v1](https://github.com/christopherchoe/AirBnB_clone)

 # HBNB

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.